julius-julius/qsc/local operators N4 SYM/README.md

 ### Automation using ${\tt Python}$

 In order to run the *.ipynb* files, you will need to install [Jupyter notebook](https://jupyter.org/).
 You can download it from the website or from distributions such as [Anaconda](https://www.anaconda.com/).
+Ensure that you `cd` back to your home directory.
 In order to open a ${\tt Jupyter}$ notebook, on Linux and Mac, you should type the following in the terminal

 `jupyter notebook`